 From 1 July 2023, new family day care (FDC) educators must hold an approved certificate III level (or higher) qualification prior to commencing their role in a FDC service and cannot be 'actively working towards' a qualification.
+Please check the legislation for commencement dates in Western Australia.

-Existing educators currently engaged at a FDC service have until 1 July2024 to complete an approved qualification\\.
-If by this time, an educator does not hold an approved certificate III level (or higher) qualification, the approved provider can apply for a waiver, which the regulatory authority may consider granting if it is satisfied the provider has reasonable justification for not being able to comply. \\This does not apply in South Australia.
+Existing educators currently engaged at a FDC service have until 1 July2024 to complete an approved qualification.
+If by this time, an educator does not hold an approved certificate III level (or higher) qualification, the approved provider can apply for a waiver, which the regulatory authority may consider granting if it is satisfied the provider has reasonable justification for not being able to comply.
+This does not apply in South Australia.